-Ever since we got the allotment, Dad has said, ‘We need somewhere to keep our tools, don’t you think, stop ‘em getting pinched.
-And we need somewhere to go when it rains, to sit and watch all the other b*ggers get soaked.’
+Dad rings one morning.
+‘We need somewhere to keep our tools,’ he announces.
+‘Stop ’em getting pinched.
+Somewhere for when it rains, so we can sit and watch all the other buggers get soaked.’

-He often modifies the things he buys and this car is no exception: he has jacked the seat up with a plank of wood and let air out of the tyres to make it a ’softer ride.’
+He usually modifies the things he buys and Cheeky Looks is no exception: he has jacked the seat up with a plank of wood, wired in an extra loudspeaker and let half the air out of the tyres to make it a ‘softer ride.’

-The ‘what do you think?’ is rhetorical.
-What I think is that our plot is a very long way from the gate.
+What I think is that our plot is a very long way from the road where we can park the car.
 I hatch a plan to hire a man and a van, perhaps without telling anyone.

-Council regulations state that ‘huts’ on the new allotments be made of timber, and be no bigger than 4′ x 6′ .
-Although this seems unfair (in the established bit, they’re made out of all sorts and the goat allotment shed is the size of a small detached bungalow) I’m relieved there’s some kind of limit on things.
+Council rules and regs state that ‘huts’ on the new plots ‘shall be constructed of timber’ and ‘shall stand no bigger than 4′ x 6′.’
+This rule will soon be flouted by our neighbour’s gargantuan polytunnel.
+‘I didn’t realise it was going to be that big,’ he will say.
+And in the old part of the allotments, huts are made out of all sorts (UPVC doors are a favourite) and the goat allotment shed is the size of a small detached bungalow.
+But I’m relieved there’s a limit on things.

-Even more impressive, he puts the shed up more or less singlehandedly.
-He just doesn’t allow us to help much, no matter how anxiously we buzz around trying to.
-Mr MS has to content himself with putting together a self-assembly bench.
+He proceeds to put the shed up single-handedly.
+It takes hours but he just won’t allow us to help much, no matter how anxiously we buzz around trying to.
+Mr MS has to content himself with erecting a self-assembly bench.

 Well done!
 If you get thrown out of your flat, you have a place to go.